maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/ways-to-vote/vote-by-mail.md

 ---
-title: "How Do I Vote by Mail?"
+title: "How do I vote by mail?"
 published: true
 weight: 2
 section: "ways-to-vote"